facebook/create-react-app/README.md

     └── serviceWorker.js
 ```

-No configuration or complicated folder structures, just the files you need to build your app.<br>
+No configuration or complicated folder structures, only the files you need to build your app.<br>
 Once the installation is done, you can open your project folder:

 ```sh